DigitalProductschool/dps-expressjs-challenge/README.md

 This repository contains a very basic web application based on Typescript and Express.js.
 Main application file is `index.ts`.
 Node and npm are required.

+## Implemented Features

+- **Projects**
+    - Create a new project
+    - Retrieve all projects
+    - Retrieve a project by ID
+    - Update a project by ID
+    - Delete a project by ID

+- **Reports**
+    - Create a new report
+    - Retrieve reports by project ID
+    - Retrieve a report by ID
+    - Update a report by ID
+    - Delete a report by ID

+- **Special Endpoint**
+    - Retrieve all reports where a specific word appears at least three times

 ## Environment Setup

 Ensure you have Node.js (v14.x or later) and npm (v6.x or later) installed.